SIB2023/airbnb-clone-project/README.md

 Docker → containerize the app for consistent environments.

 Kubernetes (optional) → orchestration for scaling services.electronically.
 It's a system for storing, managing, and retrieving information.

+# SQL Joins Queries

+This project demonstrates different types of SQL joins for the **alx-airbnb-database** project.

+## Queries

+### 1. INNER JOIN
+Retrieves all bookings with the respective users who made those bookings.
+This only shows records where a booking has a matching user.

+### 2. LEFT JOIN
+Retrieves all properties and their reviews, including properties that have no reviews.
+This ensures all properties are displayed, even if no review exists for them.

+### 3. FULL OUTER JOIN
+Retrieves all users and all bookings, even if:
+- A user has no booking.
+- A booking is not linked to a user.